mfidino/mfidino.github.io/blog/_posts/2023-3-3-interpret_rota_model.md

 4. [Make some plots of the results](#make-some-plots-of-the-results)
 5. [On the difference between ecological and statistical interactions](#on-the-difference-between-ecological-and-statistical-interactions)

+I also link to it below, but just to make it more visible, all the data and code to recreate the analysis and plot the results can be found in [this GitHub repo](https://github.com/mfidino/rota_model).

-## The model and all those confusing parameters
+#### The model and all those confusing parameters

 Honestly, I think the most confusing part with respect to this model is that some of the model parameters are used in multiple logit-linear predictors.
 Take, for example, the two species representation of the model.
 With two species, there are four possible states: 1) both species are not present, 2) species A is present, 3) species B is present, and 4) species A and B are present.
 Given <span>$$N$$</span> possible states, there are <span>$$N-1$$</span> linear predictors and that last state (species A and B) uses ALL of the parameters and covariates in state "species A is present" and "species B is present" PLUS more (if you add them to the model).
 For an intercept only model, the linear predictors of each state for the latent process is:
 $$